5. 4 Gut infections: giardia, cryptosporidia, microsporidia

 - Cook meat thoroughly.

-- Hygiene (especially washing your hands) is important to avoid becoming infected or spreading infection.
+- Hygiene (especially washing your hands) is important.
+This reduces the risk of infection or spreading infection.

 Many parasites that cause GI (gastro-intestinal) upset are linked to faeces – hygiene when caring for pets or children is especially important if you are HIV positive.